danielkleebinder/leaf-lang/README.md

 - **Recursion operator**.
 Given a function
 - **Minimization operator**.

-It is left to write those three µ-recursive functions and the three operators in this programming language to prove Turing completeness and therefore interchangeability with any other Turing machine.
+It is left to define a mapping from three µ-recursive functions and the three operators to nyxlang to prove Turing completeness and therefore interchangeability with any other Turing machine.

 ### µ-recursive functions in nyxlang